brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 I dropped the ball on my Indonesia vacation log, so here's a short addendum that I'd written up while sitting on a dive boat last year.

 Heading out of the Komodo region, naturally we stopped to go see the dragons on the way out.
-Komodo is of course the best known island in Komodo National Park, but Rinca is another island in the same park that hosts almost as many Komodo dragons, but is less well traveled.
+Komodo is of course the best known island in Komodo National Park, but Rinca is another island in the same park that hosts almost as many Komodo dragons and is less well traveled.

 It's not that easy to get to.
 These aren't like parks in the west with giant parking lots and huge highways leading into them that support tens of thousands of daily visitors.
 It's at least an hour's trip by boat from anywhere.
 The facility is fairly sizable once you're there, featuring some nicely built boardwalks that keep you above the flood/dragon plain, but feels practically abandoned.
 We only saw one other tour group all day.